ShipChain/dashboard/README.md

-# Plasmachain Staking and Validator Dashboard
+# ShipChain Delegator and Validator Dashboard

 To run it: